harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/nikto-scanner-reference.md

 ### Additional CLI flags

 Use this field to run the [nikto scanner](https://manpages.ubuntu.com/manpages/focal/man1/nikto.1.html) with specific flags.
-For example,the `-Tuning` flag customizes the tests that the scanner runs.
+For example, the `-Tuning` flag customizes the tests that the scanner runs.
 The following example excludes a test from the scan:

 `-Tuning x01`